diegotty/obsidian_notes/year 3, semester 1/cybersecurity/09 - web security.md

 the security of [[04 - livello applicazione; HTTP#cookie|cookies]] is critical, as they are used for authentication of a session
 >[!info] cookie attacks
 ![[Pasted image 20251130222732.png]]
-> - *session prediction*: early PHP implementations of session were susceptible to this attack, as cookie
+> - *session prediction*: early PHP implementations of session were susceptible to this attack, as cookie ids could be a total of 1 million (which is not that much)
 ![[Pasted image 20251130222753.png]]